'Sons Of Guns' Star Will Hayden Sentenced To Life In Prison For Rapes Of Two Young Girls

 She also claimed that Will Hayden had raped one of his sexual assault victims “almost daily” for a year.

-Suns of Guns, a reality show featuring the custom Baton Rouge gun store Red Jacket Firearms and the exploits of the Hayden family, began to air on the Discovery channel in 2011.
+Suns of Guns, a reality show featuring the custom Baton Rouge gun store Red Jacket Firearms and the exploits of the Hayden family, began to air on the Discovery Channel in 2011.
 The series remained on the air until 2014, when it was cancelled due to the child rape accusations levied against Will Hayden.

 [Featured Image by East Baton Rouge Parish Sheriff’s Office]